 Tulsi Gabbard, a Democrat, represents Hawaii’s 2nd Congressional District.

 While in Congress, Gabbard quickly established herself as a rising star, appearing frequently on cable and TV news programs.
-Her primary interest has been national security issues, and she has criticized the Obama administration’s policies in the Middle East.
+Her primary interest has been national security issues, and she criticized both the Obama and Trump administrations’ policies in the Middle East.